$20,000 wage subsidy to make the bio-economy more diverse and inclusive

 - new (not yet employed) to the organization applying for funding.

-If you have any questions or require further information, you can contact Colin Elvis, at 1-866-243-2472, ext.
+If you have any questions or require further information, you can contact Colleen, at 1-866-243-2472, ext.
 218 or [email protected] to connect you to an employer.